YPD-HG/sdss-galaxy-analysis/README.md

 - Distant galaxies appear fainter, consistent with cosmological expansion
 - Galaxies separate into red and blue populations
 - The relative fractions of these populations change with redshift
-- The average galaxy color (u − r) decreases systematically with increasing redshift implying that galaxies were more actively forming stars in the early universe
+- The average galaxy color (u − r) decreases systematically with increasing redshift
+- The mean u − r drops from about **2.2 at z ≈ 0** to about **0.9 at z ≈ 0.7**
+- This change is **statistically significant**, with non-overlapping uncertainties
 - Red and blue galaxies evolve at different rates
-- The mean u − r drops from about 2.2 at z ≈ 0 to about 0.9 at z ≈ 0.7
-- This change is *statistically significant*, with non-overlapping uncertainties
 - Galaxies were therefore forming stars much more actively in the past

-These results are consistent with the modern picture of galaxy evolution.
+Together, these measurements reproduce the key observational result that the universe has transitioned from a blue, star forming phase to a red, passive phase over cosmic time.
 ---

 ## Why this matters

-All results are based on real SDSS telescope observations and standard analysis techniques used in observational cosmology.
+All results are based on real SDSS telescope observations and standard statistical techniques used in observational cosmology.

-This project demonstrates how large sky surveys can be used to extract physical information about galaxy populations and the history of star formation in the universe using data driven methods.
+This project demonstrates how large sky surveys can be used to extract physical information about galaxy populations and the history of star formation in the universe using data-driven methods.